A Typical Sunday at St. Stephen’s

 We are located in a residential area with street parking on all surrounding streets.
 We also have a parking lot near the rear of the church on Ellison Ave.

 Finding a Seat

 Children are very welcome at our services, and baptized children are invited to take communion with their parents.
-We have children’s art bags available filled with quiet items to occupy your little ones during the service.
-We also offer a nursery and playroom during our 10:00 service where your child may play while being supervised if you wish.
+We have children’s activity bags available filled with quiet items to occupy your little ones during the service.
+We also offer a nursery and playroom during our 10:00 service where children 9 and under may play while being supervised if you wish.
 The children from the playroom usually rejoin the service for communion.

 Following Along with the Service

 At our 8:00 service, we use the Book of Common Prayer, copies of which are located in each pew.
 The service is easy to follow and begins on page 323.

 At our 10:00 service, there is a bulletin that contains the entirety of the service except for the first and last hymn.
 These bulletins draw on all the authorized worship materials of the Episcopal Church and are changed throughout the year as the seasons of the Church Year change.
 The first and last hymns are usually found in the Hymnal, which is a blue book that can be found in each of the pews.